LinkedIn “Notify Your Network” – What It Means & How It Works

 Challenge: Managing the Flood of Congratulatory Messages

-Tools like Kondo (trykondo.com) are designed to bring order to your LinkedIn DMs, acting like "Superhuman for LinkedIn."
+The Solution.
+Use a tool to organize your inbox.
+Tools like Kondo are designed to bring order to your LinkedIn DMs, acting like "Superhuman for LinkedIn."

 With Kondo, you can:

-Reply faster: Use keyboard shortcuts and create pre-written snippets for thank-you responses to save time
+Reply faster.
+Use keyboard shortcuts and pre-written snippets for thank-you responses to save time.

-Sync to your CRM: Integrate your conversations, labels, and notes with tools like Notion or Clay to keep your workflow seamless
+Sync to your CRM.
+Integrate your conversations, labels, and notes with tools like Notion, HubSpot, or Salesforce to keep your workflow seamless.

 To Announce or Not to Announce?